 All of these benefits make TypeScript a great choice for a smoother development experience, especially in evolving projects.

-In this article, weβll explore a beginner-friendly way to configure TypeScript in an Express app, as well as gain an understanding of the fundamental constraints that accompany it.
+In this article, weβll explore a beginner-friendly way to configure TypeScript in an Express app, and gain an understanding of the fundamental constraints that accompany it.
 To follow along, you should have:

 Check out the GitHub repository for the source code; the main branch has the TypeScript project, and the JavaScript branch has the JavaScript version.